1,000+ Opportunities

 The Central Washington University Student Navigator will be placed in local high schools within the Yakima School District.
 The Seattle University Student Navigator will be placed at local high schools in the Federal Way and Everett Public School Districts.

-Based on current listing details, eligibility includes: Washington residents with financial need, enrolled at least half-time in an eligible program at a participating institution.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Washington residents with financial need, enrolled at least half-time in an eligible program at a participating institution.
+Confirm the full requirements in the official notice before applying.